top of page

 Washington experienced an unprecedented rise in prostitution during and after the Civil War.
 During this period, Pennsylvania Avenue became DC's most notorious red light district, from the ramshackle "boarding houses" of Murder Bay to the glamorous pleasure houses of Marble Alley, all within sight of the Capitol.
 Also, a new profession for women was rising, that of the "female lobbyist."
 This tour will introduce you to some of the most notorious women of mid-19th Century DC.

 Route starts at the Willard Intercontinental and travels down Pennsylvania Avenue, which was the main thoroughfare along which DC's red light district arose.
 There is a half-way stop at Hill Country BBQ for a bathroom break and refreshments.
 Tour ends at the National Museum of the American Indian.
-Tour runs approximately 2.5 hours.
-Tour runs 1st and 3rd Friday of the Month at 7pm.
+Tour runs approximately 2.5 hours and are typically held the 1ST and 3RD Friday of the month at 7pm.
+This tour is adults only (18 +).

 jacqueline-onassis-and-katharine-graham_

-An ill-fated artist, an Ambassador's wife, a Baroness, and the most powerful woman in journalism.....What do they all have in common?
+An ill-fated artist, an Ambassador's wife, an intelligence codebreaker, and the most powerful woman in journalism.....What do they all have in common?
 They were part of the most exclusive club of power-players in Cold War DC.
 These amazing women made their mark in a man's world using every tool at their disposal.
+Hear their stories while walking through one of DC's more charming and exclusive neighborhoods.

 imagejpeg_0(1)_edited.jpg